muhammadsharif313/swiggy-clone-b/README.md

-Deploying the Swiggy clone app with Terraform, Kubernetes, and GitHub Action.
+Deploying the Swiggy Clone App with Terraform, Kubernetes and GitHub Actions.